 Antimicrobial spot UV printing

 Biomaster is proven to limit the spread of bacteria, adding an anti-microbial spot UV finish to your print materials whilst enhancing the design quality and adding that superior finish.
-Biomaster doesn’t affect the quality of the print product, meaning you can still get the desired impact with your corporate brochures and print media with an added line of defense against harmful bacteria.
+Biomaster doesn’t affect the quality of the print product, meaning you can still get the desired impact with your corporate brochures and print media with an added line of defence against harmful bacteria.

 Antibacterial laminate printing